Traditional Artist-in-Residence at Auburn University

 The AFA and Auburn University’s Caroline Marshall Draughon Center for the Arts & Humanities are proud to lead the new Traditional Artist-in-Residence program to spotlight, support, and share the work of talented traditional artists in Alabama!
 Artists spend one week in residence at Auburn Univeristy, teaching their craft at free workshops in Auburn and local surrounding communities.

-Annette Jordan, a pine needle basket weaver from Eutaw, Ala, served as inaugural Traditional Artist-in-Residence in 2024.
+Annette Jordan, a pine needle basket weaver from Eutaw, Alabama, served as the inaugural Traditional Artist-in-Residence in Fall 2024.

 Annette Jordan (left) learned the art of pine needle basket weaving from her mother, Mary Hicks (right), over thirty years ago.
 She is passionate about carrying on this tradition and her mother’s legacy through making, teaching, and creating “a long-lasting art from the natural environment.”

-Ms. Jordan was in residence October 14-17, 2024 and taught free workshops in Shorter, Tallassee, Tuskegee, and Auburn that engaged 55 makers.
+Ms. Jordan was in residence October 14-17, 2024 and taught free workshops in Tuskegee, Shorter, Auburn, and Tallassee that engaged 55 makers.